jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 Which technology to use?
 It depends on the specific business benefits, use case, customer size, workload size, team size and operations capabilities.

-### Modern Microsoft Virtual Desktop in a Cloud philosophy
+### Modern Microsoft Virtual Desktop in a Cloud benefits

 Modern Virtual Desktop is designed / ideal for following use cases: